uidaholib/collectionbuilder-cdm-template/pages/about.md

 Harry Shellworth was a Republican advocate for the CCC from the very beginning.
 He also used his influence to create CCC partnerships to support commercial interests, especially by arranging for CCC camps to build lookouts for the Southern Idaho Timber Protective Association (SITPA), which he headed.
 In 1937, CCC Camps McCall and Smith's Ferry finished two stunning SITPA compounds, which were designed by Finnish foremen using a distinctive log joining technique.

-{% include feature/item-figure.html objectid="cccidaho53" width="75" %}

-{% include feature/item-figure.html objectid="cccidaho1202" width="75" %}
+{% include feature/item-figure.html objectid="cccidaho53;cccidaho1202" %}

 In July 1941, enrollees bent over radio parts at Lake Fork as part of a national policy shift toward national defense and preparedness.
 When the CCC was moved to Federal Security Agency in 1939, CCC enrollees could receive training potentially useful should the United States formally enter the Second World War.
-The CCC initially reflected sentiment against military training due to a desire to stay out of another European war, and training for combat was never allowed in CCC camps; however, hundreds of thousands of young men had learned military-style discipline and teamwork from their time in the CCC and were prepared physically and socially when the time came.
+The CCC initially reflected sentiment against military training due to a desire to stay out of another European war, and training for combat was never allowed in CCC camps.
+However, hundreds of thousands of young men had learned military-style discipline and teamwork from their time in the CCC and were prepared physically and socially when the time came.
 When the United States did enter the war on December 8, 1941, many of the new NCOs were former CCC enrollees.

 The Civilian Conservation Corps was officially closed June 30, 1942, following the United States entrance into the Second World War.

 {% include feature/item-figure.html objectid="cccidaho113" width="75" %}